 No appointment is needed for these workshops:

-International Student Discussion Group- The group will meet from 4:00-5:00 pm on the 1st and 3rd Mondays of the month at the International Center.
-During this time, students will have informal discussions covering a variety of topics such as: adjusting to U of M, cultural adjustment, making friends/relationships, and managing academic stress.
-Staff from CAPS, International Center, and other invited guests will facilitate these discussions.
+International Student Lunch Discussion-This group is a space for students to have informal discussions covering a variety of topics such as: adjusting to U of M, cultural adjustment, making friends/relationships, and managing academic stress.
+Staff from CAPS, Canzi Wang and Junichi Shimaoka, will facilitate these discussions.
+No appointment needed!
+Free lunch to be provided, but feel free to bring your lunch if you prefer.
+Group meets Mondays, 12:00 PM to 1:00 PM.

-My Brothers: Lunch Series for Men of Color-This is a lunch series for men of color by men of color and will address topics relevant for men of color at the University of Michigan.
+My Brothers: Lunch Series for Men of Color - This is a lunch series for men of color by men of color and will address topics relevant for men of color at the University of Michigan.
 These luncheons will provide a blend of food, fellowship, dialogue and mentoring.
 Invited speakers will facilitate rousing, animated discussions on topics that impact men of color.
 You will have a chance to express your experiences here at U of M and build connections with other men of color.
-MY BROTHERS is a safe space open to all self-identified men of color.
+My Brothers is a safe space open to all self-identified men of color.
 Free lunch provided.
+Group meets on Tuesdays, 12:10 PM - 1:30 PM in the CSG Chambers on the 3rd floor of the Michigan Union on the following dates; 9/17/13, 10/8/13, 11/12/13, 12/3/13, 1/14/14, 2/11/14, 3/11/14, and 4/8/14

 Sometimes what a student needs from CAPS is direction in securing services at another place on campus or in Ann Arbor.
 Examples of reasons to seek referral services from CAPS: